-To grow moss rose, it needs six to eight hours of full sun.
+To grow moss rose in bright sunlight, it needs six to eight hours of full sun.
 In shade, they may live, but may not flower much, if at all.
 They tolerate cloudy days but the flowers usually close without the sun.
 They emerge again when the sun returns.

 For indoor plants, this means they need a window view with plenty of sun.
 Alternatively, consider using a sunlamp to supplement the needed light.
 You might even consider putting the sunlamp on a timer to imitate the true sun.

-Soil needs must be met for the Moss Rose.
+Soil needs must be met for the Moss Rose and other plants.
 They thrive in a well-drained soil.
 Sandy and rocky soil work, too.
-However, clay soil will kill these beautiful plants.
+However, clay soil will kill these beautiful plants and other plants.